samelstob/notes/management-notes/algorithms/mit-videos.md

 * Travelling salesman (shortest path that visits all vertices)
 * Longest common subsequence for 'n' strings
-* Minesweeper, Sudoko, most puzzles that are interesting
+* Minesweeper, Sudoku, most puzzles that are interesting
 * SAT
   * Given a boolean formula, is there some setting that makes it true (actually the first problem that was shown NP-Complete)